Law School Case Brief

 Fed.
 R. Civ.
 P. 23(b)(1)(B), read with subdivision (c)(2), provides for certification of a class whose members have no right to withdraw, when the prosecution of separate actions would create a risk of adjudications with respect to individual members of the class which would as a practical matter be dispositive of the interests of the other members not parties to the adjudications or substantially impair or impede their ability to protect their interests.

-Petitioners were members of a massive class action lawsuit involving personal injury claims against respondent asbestos manufacturer.
+From 1967 onward, petitioners, Esteban Ortiz and others filed a stream of personal injury claims against respondent Fibreboard Corporation, an asbestos manufacturer that swelled to thousands of new claims for compensation each year.
 The trial court entered judgment certifying a mandatory settlement class on a limited fund theory under Fed.
 R. Civ.
 P. 23(b)(1)(B).
 The court of appeals affirmed.
-Petitioners contested the certification and on further review, the order of the court of appeals was reversed and remanded.
+Petitioners contested the certification.